message-manager-discord/bot/PRIVACY_POLICY.md

 Data collected by Cloudflare is collected to protect the service from DDoS attacks among others attacks.

+Command usage data is also collected to help detect / identify users who are abusing the service.

 ### To help us improve the Service

 Anonymous data is collected by Cloudflare that contains approximate location, device type, http request info, browser type and other device data.
 None of this data is personally identifiable.
 We use this data to give us insight on how the Service is used, and this helps us improve the Service.

 Data may also be used in development and testing.

+Command usage data is collected to gain insight on command usage to help focus development and identify improvements, to improve the service.

 ### To optimise the service